Mchy-DP/Mchy/docs/lang.md

 print("I counted ", apple_count, " apples, I expected to count 9!")
 ```

-Variable can also be assigned to during creation by adding equals followed by an expression afterwards.
+Variables can also have values assigned to them during creation by adding equals followed by an expression afterwards.
 ```py
 var apple_count: int = 5 + 4
 print("I counted ", apple_count, " apples, I expected to count 9!")